John Hinckley Jr. freed from court oversight after decades

 “After 41 years 2 months and 15 days, FREEDOM AT LAST!!!,” he wrote on Twitter shortly after 12 p.m.

 The lifting of all restrictions had been expected since late September.
-U.S. District Court Judge Paul L. Friedman in Washington said he’d free Hinckley on June 15 if he continued to remain mentally stable in the community in Virginia where he has lived since 2016.
+U.S. District Court Judge Paul L. Friedman in Washington had said he would free Hinckley on June 15 if he continued to remain mentally stable in the community in Virginia where he has lived since 2016.

 Hinckley, who was acquitted by reason of insanity, spent the decades before that in a Washington mental hospital.